Common Facelift Myths Explained

-Facelift surgery continues to be one of the most popular plastic surgery procedures performed in the U.S. Sacramento plastic surgeon Dr. Donald Hause regularly meets with patients who are interested in turning back the clock on their facial appearance with facelift.
+Facelift surgery continues to be one of the most popular plastic surgery procedures performed in the U.S. Sacramento plastic surgeon Dr. Donald Hause regularly meets with patients who are interested in turning back the clock on their facial appearance with facelifts.
 He is also aware that there are many myths and misconceptions floating around regarding the procedure.
 The trusted plastic surgeon does his utmost to inform his patients what is fact and what is fiction with regard to facelift surgery, and answer their questions as thoroughly as possible.

 Myth: Facelift Is Permanent

 While an expertly performed facelift can last for many years, it is not considered permanent.
-What’s more, facelift can effectively take 10 to 15 years off your appearance, but it cannot stop the aging process altogether.
-Fortunately, there are several things you can do to prolong your results including moisturizing regularly, applying sunscreen and not smoking.
+What’s more, a facelift can effectively take 10 to 15 years off your appearance, but it cannot stop the aging process altogether.
+Fortunately, there are several things you can do to prolong your results including moisturizing regularly, applying sunscreen, and not smoking.
 Undergoing injectable treatments with Botox or dermal fillers can help maintain your youthful and beautiful appearance.

 Myth: Botox Achieves the Same Results as Facelift